willthames/octopress/source/_posts/2014-05-19-race-report-the-north-face-100km.markdown

 and thought the third was yet to go when mine was 2 minutes from starting &mdash; I wasn't as ready as I'd have liked at that point, but sorted myself out in time.

+{% fancybox tnf100start /images/tnf100_selfie_start.jpg "Ready to go!" %}
+{% fancybox tnf100start /images/tnf100_peta_sunrise.jpg "Glorious sunrise to see us off (Peta)" %}
+{% fancybox tnf100start /images/tnf100_peta_narrowneck.jpg "View of Mount Solitary and Ruined Castle (Peta)" %}

 There was always a doubt in my mind that I might make no further in the race than the first 5km, which was an out and back where if I was feeling truly dreadful still, then would be the time to withdraw.
-The out and back was pretty enjoyable for an uphill slog (followed by a downhill slog I suppose) &mdash; we drove it this morning and I thought "Wow, I ran (ok, walked) this".
+The out and back was pretty enjoyable for an uphill slog (followed by a downhill slog I suppose) &mdash; we drove the same route on Tuesday morning and I thought "Wow, I ran (ok, walked) this".
 Great views, fun times, lots of early camaraderie.

-Back at Scenic World, Peta had picked a great spot to stand &mdash; I could see her a few hundred metres away and give her a big wave to warn her I was on my way and have the camera ready.
+Back at Scenic World, Peta had picked a great spot to stand &mdash; I could see her a few hundred metres away and give her a big wave to warn her I was on my way and to have the camera ready.
 I stopped for a quick kiss and to let her know I was feeling good and was running well, which was a nice surprise for me too.

 Down the Furber steps we went, the steps taking their toll on my quads, and